Andrew Johns: After retirement

 In June 2007, in what would be the first of his involvements as a specialist part-time coach, rival code the Australian Rugby Union hired Johns as the Wallabies in-play kicking coach for the duration of the 2007 Tri Nations Series.
 On 27 October 2007, Johns married his partner Cathrine Mahoney in a secret wedding on a Sydney island.
 When Johns returned from his honeymoon at the beginning of the 2008 Pre-season, he began a part-time coaching role with the Parramatta Eels, working one on one with Eels halves Brett Finch and Tim Smith.
 In the same time frame Johns worked with his old club the Newcastle Knights in a similar skills specific coaching role.
-The third club to hire Johns for his coaching services was the Canterbury Bulldogs, who signed Johns for the 2008 season.
+The third club to hire Johns for his coaching services was the Canterbury-Bankstown Bulldogs, who signed Johns for the 2008 season.
 The role involved him in specifically working with the halves, s and backs.